abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

     that is returned in the main loop by the ``Next()`` method of the ``LocalSearch`` ``DecisionBuilder`` that we will study last.
 We consider the case where an initial ``DecisionBuilder`` is given to construct the initial solution.

+    SearchMonitor‘s callbacks are indicated in the code by the comment:

+    ..  code-block:: c++

+        // SEARCHMONITOR CALLBACK

 Initialization
 """""""""""""""""""